565353780/565353780/README.md

 4. 3D indoor scene scanning and reconstructing based on reinforcement learning with stable-baselines, PPO, etc (2018.2-2020.11).
 [USTC]

-5. Multi-robot 3D scene scanning and reconstructing based on semantic segmentation with voxblox++, GR-Net, etc (2020.11-2022.7).
+5. Multi-robot 3D scene scanning and reconstructing based on semantic segmentation with voxblox++, GR-Net, etc (2020.11-2022.7, Co with SZU).
 [USTC]

-6. 3D indoor scene CAD recomposition based on autonomous scanning by considering possible relations, etc (2022.7-2023.5).
+6. 3D indoor scene CAD recomposition based on autonomous scanning by considering possible relations, etc (2022.7-2023.5, Co with SZU).
+[USTC]

+7. Research on autonomous scene reconstruction of robots based on large language models and instruction interaction (2023.5-2023.10, Co with SZU).
+[USTC]

+8. Research and implementation of 3D shape surface reconstruction based on differentiable calculation using Pytorch (2023.10-2024.5, Co with SZU).
+[USTC]

+9. Research and implementation of 3D shape generation algorithms based on parametric representation using diffusion models (2023.12-2024.6, Co with SZU).
+[USTC]

+10. Research and implementation of novel view synthesis algorithms based on the combination of parametric representation and 3DGS (2024.5-2024.6, Co with SZU).
 [USTC]

 ## Project Experience